Sales Territory

 • Google Maps (My Maps)

-Pros: Free, easy to use, and accessible for small teams.
+Pros: Free, intuitive, and accessible for teams under 10 reps.

-Cons: Requires manual input, limited scalability, and lacks advanced features like real-time updates or CRM integration.
+Cons: Requires manual input, limited scalability, and lacks CRM integration or real-time updates.

 • Excel Add-ons (Maptive, Mapline)